 Career-Based Service Learning

-Career-Based Service Learning combines traditional community service with a structured school- and work-based opportunity to explore a career field, emphasizing the connections between the service experiences, preparation for careers (career readiness skill development) and academic learning.
+Career-Based Service Learning combines traditional community service with a structured school- and work-based opportunity to explore a career field, emphasizing the connections between the service experiences, career readiness skill development and academic learning.
 Students benefit by acquiring career-related skills and knowledge while learning civic responsibility and gaining personal satisfaction.
-Service learning can be embedded in short-term projects and can be individual, team or classroom oriented.
+Service learning can be short-term projects and can be individual, team or classroom oriented.

-- Students apply content knowledge they have learned in school, critical thinking and good judgment to address genuine community needs
+- Students apply knowledge, critical thinking, and good judgment to address genuine community needs.

-- Students complete a planned series of activities and apply their skills and knowledge to help meet a need in the school or greater community
+- Coordinate a planned series of activities with students to allow them to apply their skills and knowledge to help meet a need in the school or greater community.

 - Provide opportunities for students to reflect on their learning and contribution to the business, non-profit organization or agency.

 Updated August 16, 2018 10:30am